 iv.
 Help Control Diarrhea

-One of the many benefits of eating locust beans that most people don’t know of is the fact that it controls diarrhea.
+One of the many benefits of eating locust beans that most people don’t know of is the fact that they control diarrhea.
 Yes, you read it well, locust beans control diarrhea.

 The African locust beans contain tannins which can also be found in some tea, red wine, coffee, and some fruits.